 Our Indigenous American Native Religious Heritage:

-The inheritors of the Indigenous American Native Religion have been practiced in North and South America before recorded history by the Lakota Sioux and Seminole Religious Cultures (Oklevueha Native American Church).
+The Indigenous American Native Religions have been practiced in North and South America since before recorded history by the Lakota Sioux and Seminole Religious Cultures (Oklevueha Native American Church).
 The fundamental premise of all indigenous spirituality is to honor and respect Grandmother Earth (Matriarchal), Grandfather Sky (Patriarchal) and all of their descendants.
 Oklevueha Native American Church holds special recognition of honor for our Courageous Ancestral Relatives.

-The practicing of the Indigenous American Native indigenous Religion is understood off and on Federally Recognized Indian Reservations as the Oklevueha Native American Church, which has been granted exclusive federal laws to recognize the spiritual ceremonies and to protect and maintain access to their sacred ceremonial grounds.
-American Native Spirituality has historically utilized Grandmother Earth’s minerals and plants to commune with the spirit world to assist their healing and personal empowering ceremonies.
+Legally, the practicing of the Indigenous American Native indigenous Religion is called the Native American Church.
+When practiced outside the boundaries of Federally Recognized Indian Reservations, the government has recognized the Oklevueha Native American Church as the bona fide caretaker of these ceremonies and medicines.
+ONAC has been granted exclusive federal laws to recognize the spiritual ceremonies and to protect and maintain access to their sacred ceremonial grounds.
+American Native Spirituality has historically utilized Grandmother Earth’s minerals and plants to commune with the spirit world to assist individuals in their healing and empowering ceremonies.

 The Heart of Oklevueha